 Attacking just a single element of inventory has, in our experience and observation, proven to be an insufficient approach to making significant, sustainable changes.
 The entire ecosystem of processes, variables, and stakeholders requires taking a holistic approach enlisting a variety of tools and techniques (eg. lean inventory management) to drive game changing inventory performance.

 Given the breadth, depth and complexity of the Inventory Turnover management ecosystem it is not surprising that there is much to be addressed in this area.
 We’ve captured much of this in our article Featuring our Top 10 Inventory Management articles.

 In this blog article we’ve captured much of this content in a single Infographic

-Today manufacturers must continually look for waste reduction, process improvement and supply chain efficiency to meet competitive pressures and their customers’ cost reduction requirements.
+Today manufacturers must continually look for waste reduction, process improvement and supply chain efficiency to meet competitive pressures and their customers’ cost reduction requirements for the future of energy.
 Programs such as Lean have become a popular means to develop a culture of simplification and constant improvement.

 Although Lean principles provide an excellent basis for managing energy costs, such costs are often left out of an efficiency drive…

 Over the last 5 years there has been an explosion of smart and connected devices.
 Gartner is predicting that by 2020 there will be 37 Billion connected devices and more than 4.3 Zetabytes of data generated by these devices.
 The Internet of Things (IoT) is well upon us!

 Quick adoption of health devices like Fitbit and smart thermostats such as Nest are bringing more and more connections and opportunities into the consumer world.
 As such many home appliance and consumer goods companies are looking at how they can take advantage of this trend and transform their interaction with their consumers and customers.